karolsluszniak/ex_check/README.md

 ### Avoiding false negatives of `unused_deps` check

-You may encounter an issue with the `unused_deps` check failing on the CI while passing locally, caused by fetching only dependencies for specific instead of all deps.
+You may encounter an issue with the `unused_deps` check failing on the CI while passing locally, caused by fetching only dependencies for specific env.
 If that happens, remove the `--only test` (or similar) from your `mix deps.get` invocation on the CI to fix the issue.

 ## Documentation